 From an adult point of view, most certainly.
 There are literally thousands of games that are better than Roblox.
 For a child who wants to play Roblox, nope: it’s probably Roblox or bust.

-Roblox is an awful game in many aspects.
-Taking solely the merits of the game platform in terms of potential for entertainment, it is horrible and not something most adults would choose to play.
+Roblox is a game with room for improvements in many aspects.
+Taking solely the merits of the game platform in terms of potential for entertainment, it is disappointing in some aspects and not something most adults would choose to play.
 Secondly, the safety worries are legitimate and something that should definitely concern you if you’re responsible for a child.
 Thirdly, although there are probably some genuine educational benefits you can get from Roblox, they’re outweighed by the cons and the money-centered focus of the game.
-If you can possibly convince your kid to skip Roblox, you should.

 Should you download it?